learn only 3 things about them ...

 seen among the sea anemones of our Southern shores.
 At low tide,

-they may shelter in a pool further away while their anemone is left
+they may shelter in a pool nearby while their anemone is left

 high and dry.